Oraegbuayomide10/CGIAR-Wheat-Growth-Stage-Challenge-by-CGIAR-Platform-for-Big-Data-in-Agriculture/README.md

 The following augmentations are included:

 1. Rotation
-2 .Random cropping and resizing
+2. Random cropping and resizing
 3. Horizontal flipping
 4. Wrapping
 5. Brightness augmentation